yashveersinghh/100xDevs-Progress/Progress.md

 ### week 3:
 -Middleware and Globlal Catches✅
--Database and Auth
+-Database and Auth✅
--JWT and Auth (recap)
+-JWT and Auth (recap)✅
--Middleware (recap) and Assignments
+-Middleware (recap) and Assignments✅
--DOM Introduction

 ---

+### week 4:
+-DOM Introduction✅
+-React Foundation
+-Mongo Deep Dive

 This progress tracker is updated regularly to reflect my completed and pending tasks.